 Lance Weiler is a storyteller, entrepreneur and thought leader.
 An alumni of the Sundance Screenwriting Lab, he is recognized as a pioneer because of the way he mixes storytelling and technology.
 WIRED magazine named him “one of 25 people helping to re-invent entertainment and change the face of Hollywood.”
 Always interested in experimenting with new ways to tell stories and engage audiences, Lance has designed experiences that have reached millions of people via theaters, mobile devices and online.
 In recognition of these storytelling innovations, BUSINESSWEEK named Lance “One of the 18 Who Changed Hollywood.”
 Lance sits on two World Economic Forum steering committees; one focused on the Future of Content Creation and the other examines the role of Digital Media in Shaping Culture and Governance.
 Most recently, GOOD magazine named Lance one of their GOOD 100, a gathering of people inspiring and moving the world forward in 2013.
 Lance teaches at Columbia University on the art, craft and business of storytelling in the 21st Century and is currently working on a trilogy of participatory storytelling projects that centers on digital literacy and cross-generational learning.

-Our global diy days event is a place where inspiration turns into action.
-Consisting of a series of talks, workshops, prototyping sessions, and a hands-on Experience Hall, diy days transcends “lean-back” conference models.
+Our global Learn Do Share (formerly known as diy days) events are a place where inspiration turns into action.
+Consisting of a series of talks, workshops, prototyping sessions, and a hands-on Experience Hall, Our events transcend “lean-back” conference models.
 Participants learn, do, and share.
 Cross-disciplinary innovation draws an eclectic mix of storytellers, hackers, game developers, educators, students, scientists, architects, musicians, and designers from around the globe.

-Reboot Stories Labs are a living think-and-do event that uses storytelling, game mechanics and future scenario design to unleash the imagination of many.
+Learn Do Share Labs are a living think-and-do event that uses storytelling, game mechanics and future scenario design to unleash the imagination of many.
 It is a think tank meets social hackathon that tackles a wicked problem over the course of three days.
-A local NGO is often selected as a partner and the Reboot Lab works to provide mindshare, people power and open design to help the NGO tackle a wicked problem they are facing.
+A local NGO is often selected as a partner and the Learn Do Share Lab works to provide mindshare, people power and open design to help the NGO tackle a wicked problem they are facing.

-In 2013, Reboot Stories Labs will run in different locations, each focusing on a category (health, education, economy, government, sustainability, culture, urbanization humanity).
+Learn Do Share Labs run in different cities, each focusing on a category (health, education, economy, government, sustainability, culture, urbanization humanity).
 The lab is a partnership between FreedomLab Future Studies and Reboot Stories.
 The results are shared under a Creative Commons license and archived on www.learndoshare.net to be shared, remixed and expanded.

 FreedomLab, the Buckminster Fuller Institute, Parsons the New School of Design, Columbia University & UCLA

-Learn Do Share is a resource and r&d collective for open collaboration, design fiction and speculative innovation.
+Learn Do Share BOOKS is a resource and r&d collection of open collaboration, design fiction and speculative innovation.
 Scientists, storytellers, designers, hackers, producers, fans, architects, and engineers help create a series of case studies and templates, each of which explains and reflects on collaborative experiments and social prototyping.
 The results of our open collaboration are rather unusual look-do-and-think-books that explore our methods and lessons learned.
 The aim is to trigger social innovation by sharing assets for everyone to tap.
-LEARN DO SHARE is closely intertwined with diy days and was initiated by Ele Jansen as part of her ethnographic research methodology for her PhD at the University of New South Wales in Sydney.
+Learn Do Share BOOKS are closely intertwined with our events - initiated by Ele Jansen as part of her ethnographic research methodology for her PhD at the University of New South Wales in Sydney.

 Lyka’s Adventure is an experiential education project that centers on Lyka, a robot scientist from outer space who is trying to help her ailing home planet Amee.
 Students fuel Lyka’s adventure by exploring sustainability, art and technology.
 The ecosystem of this storyworld comprises: